You never stop learning in the self-publishing business.

 Other possible restrictions minimum number of pages; page format.
 Ask your chosen print house about these!

-This has now (Jan 2019) been taken over by another Amazon company KDP offering the same service.
+CreateSpace has recently (Jan 2019) been taken over by another Amazon company KDP offering the same service, and making it easier to create electronic (Kindle) versions of your titles if you wish to.

-At the moment the only problem I have with them is that they refuse to allow text on the spine of a book less than 100 pages in extent.
-Don't ask me why Antony Rowe seem to manage it perfectly well.
+At the moment the only problems I have with them is that they refuse to allow text on the spine of a book less than 100 pages in extent (don't ask me why; Antony Rowe seem to manage it perfectly well) and they can't handle including sections of colour pages within a monochrome book it has to be either entirely in monochrome or entirely in colour.

 At the time, they were concerned about the threat of the much-heralded 'paperless office' though most felt it was no more likely to arrive than the 'paperless toilet'!